-The subjects of Lebo’s artwork can vary depending on the message or symbolism he wishes to portray, but his owl and cat characters, or “totems” as he sometimes calls them, have become staples in his art as well as his charitable causes.
+The subjects of Lebo’s artwork can vary wildly depending on what he’s trying to convey, but his popular owl and cat characters—or “totems” as he sometimes calls them—have become regular staples in his art.

-“What I’ve learned to do is treat those as my own cartoon characters, my own ‘Peanuts’ or my own ‘Calvin and Hobbes,’ and those evolve and change through the paintings,” he says.
+“What I’ve learned to do is treat those as my own cartoon characters, my own ‘Peanuts’ or my own ‘Calvin and Hobbes,’ and they evolve and change through the paintings,” he says.

-Lebo has featured owls in his artwork for the past decade.
-Growing up, Lebo first encountered the birds in the form of burrowing owls found in the neighborhood of his home.
-Upon further study, he realized the significance of owls in cultures throughout history, such as the bird representing the Greek goddess Athena and her city, Athens.
+Lebo has featured owls in his artwork for over ten years.
+Growing up, Lebo first encountered the birds in the form of burrowing owls found in his neighborhood.
+Upon further study, he realized the significance of owls in various cultures throughout history—owls are often used to represent the Greek goddess Athena and her city, Athens.

 “It resonated with me, it resonated in ancient history, and people really seem to like it,” he says.
-“The nice thing about them is that as my work evolves I find that they can evolve along with it.
+“The nice thing about my owls is that as my work evolves I find that they can evolve along with it.
 So they don’t have to stay the same.”

-The reputation of owls has evolved over time.
-While some cultures viewed owls as bad luck or a harbinger of death, others saw them as symbols of wisdom.
-Lebo says he likes to convey messages of hopefulness in his art, but also likes to allude to something beyond ourselves.
+While some cultures view owls as bad luck or harbingers of death, others see them as symbols of wisdom.
+Those conflicting interpretations of owls appeal to Lebo—he likes to convey messages of hopefulness in his art, but also enjoys alluding to things beyond the physical world.

-Like owls, cats make appearances throughout Lebo’s art.
-He says he grew up with one, but didn’t start involving them in his art until he started studying the style and art of Pablo Picasso.
-He says once the famous artist began with cubism, his artwork became cartoon-like and aesthetically graphic, which appealed to Lebo.
+Like owls, cats make several appearances throughout Lebo’s body of work.
+He says he grew up with a cat, but didn’t include cats in his art until he started studying the career of Pablo Picasso, particularly Picasso’s more cartoon-like and aesthetically graphic works.

-Cats were sacred animals in Egypt, while many ancient religions considered them to be exalted companions and guides for humans.
-Various cultures claim the myth that cats have many lives, an idea relating to their reflexes and ability to land on their feet.
+Cats were sacred animals in Egypt and many ancient religions considered them to be exalted companions and guides for humans.
+Various cultures claim the myth that cats have multiple lives, an idea relating to their reflexes and ability to land on their feet.

 SUPPORTING THE CARE OF ANIMALS